Paint Wall or Trim First?

 1. Most people choose to paint trim a light and neutral color, making it easier to cover up if it gets on the wall if it splatters while painting the trim.
 Also, if you start with the trim you avoid taping the trim.
 Taping the trim is more difficult than taping a wall.

-1. On the flip side to the trim versus wall question, typically, walls are painted with a flat or satin finish while trim is painted with a semi or high gloss.
+2. On the flip side to the trim versus wall question, typically, walls are painted with a flat or satin finish while the trim is painted with a semi or high gloss.
 Higher gloss paint covers flat finishes more easily than the opposite which makes it easier to cover splatters on baseboards and trim.

 Whether it is a change of color or a complete remodel knowing how to paint will make for a smoother project.
-Painting is one of those projects that you can see the immediate impact of your effort, so find your color and paint away.
+Painting is one of those projects where you can see the immediate impact of your effort, so find your color and paint away.

 Color Choices